Admate8/Personal_Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a curious individual, particularly interested in various Machine Learning techniques and their implementations.
-I am looking forward to applying mathematical theoretical results in practice and learning to communicate my findings efficiently with people who may not have technical knowledge.
-A Data Science role requires many skills I strive to master, and therefore, this is the career I am courageously pursuing.
+I am a curious individual, particularly interested in data modelling, analysis and visualisation.
+I specialise in R and R Shiny to produce stunning applications, reports and dashboards.
+However, I'm no stranger to other tools such as SQL, Excel and Power BI!
+I'm excited to apply mathematical theoretical results in practice and learn to communicate my findings efficiently with people who may not have technical knowledge.

 Staying motivated and open-minded, I constantly seek opportunities for further personal development.
-I believe that positive change originates in the firm and well-rounded character, and by improving yourself as a human being, you impact the broader community, which as a result, leads to meaningful experiences.
+I believe that positive change originates in firm and well-rounded character, and by improving yourself as a human being, you impact the broader community, which leads to meaningful experiences.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}resumé{{< /staticref >}}.